 63% of Gen Z Would Rather Play Video Games Than Watch a Movie

-Be sure to check out our best gaming peripherals of 2024!
+Be sure to check out our picks for the best gaming peripherals of 2024!

 Image Credit: Freepik